When people think about chihuahuas, they often picture the more common short-haired ( or smooth coat) type.

 However, if long haired chihuahuas were to have a boom in popularity, breeders might respond by producing more long haired puppies.
 Long haired puppies are much more likely if both of the chihuahua parents have long fur.

 The fur can take a really long time to grow!
 Some long haired chihuahuas don’t grow their full coats until they are almost two years old.
-Others have a fully fledged coat of fur at a younger age.
+Others have a full-fledged coat of fur at a younger age.

 Both types of chihuahuas belong to the same breed and have most of the same general characteristics.